 Rental cars are freely available in Sydney from Budget, Avis, Hertz, Thrifty, Delta Europcar and several smaller operators.
 Vehicles are generally no more than eight months old, with automatic transmission and air-conditioning.
 Renters have to be 21 or older and hold a current driver's licence.
 An international licence is not necessary.
 Travel Online can certainly help you with your rental car requirements, visit our Campervans and Car Rental websites for details.

 Australia's seasons are the opposite of the Northern Hemisphere, with summer officially starting in December and winter commencing in June.
 Australia is a vast continent and the climate and weather can change considerably from region to region.
-But the for the most part Australia is a great destination to enjoy all year round.
+But for the most part, Australia is a great destination to enjoy all year round.
 For the majority of areas in Australia, winters are generally mild, and a great time to visit.
 Such is the diversity that you can be skiing in the Victoria's ski fields one day and lying on the beach in the Whitsunday the next.
 Summers can be quite hot in most Australian states but also a perfect time to visit the beach.
 In the Northern Territory and North Queensland summer time is also the tropical season.
 The best time to visit Tropical North Queensland is during their dry season from June through to November.
 Sydney is in the southern part of Australia and does not suffer extremes of cold or heat.
 The climate in Sydney is similar to coastal California and the northern Mediterranean.
 For more information on the climate during the time you travel you can ask our consultants at the time of booking.

 All banks have automated teller machines (ATMs) accessible 24-hours a day, generally outside the branch or in the foyer.
-Check with your card issuer that your charge or account-linked credit card can be used in this way, and at which bank as none accept every brand of card.
+Check with your card issuer that your charge or account-linked credit card can be used in this way, and at which bank as not all accept every brand of card.
 Be warned, cash snatching is not uncommon so be conscious of the people around you and avoid ATMs in dark or seemingly deserted places.
 Major credit cards are accepted on the trains that we represent for purchase of meals, drinks etc.

 Australian currency (AUD) is decimal and the basic unit is the dollar, with 100 cents equaling one dollar.
 Notes come in $100, $50, $20, $10 and $5 denominations.
 Coins are available as $2,$1, 50c, 20c, 10c and 5c denominations.
 The law provides that the TOTAL bill is rounded up or down to the nearest 5 cents.
 So $19.97 becomes $19.95, $19.98 becomes $20.00.
 Check our currency converter for today's rates.